klaviyo/klaviyo-swift-sdk/README.md

 ## Overview

-KlaviyoSwift is an SDK, written in Swift, for users to incorporate Klaviyo's event tracking functionality into iOS applications.
-We also provide an SDK written in [Objective-C](https://github.com/klaviyo/klaviyo-objc-sdk).
-The two SDKs are identical in their tracking functionality. **However, the KlaviyoSwift SDK is the only one that supports push notifications**.
-We strongly encourage the use of the KlaviyoSwift SDK.
+KlaviyoSwift is an SDK, written in Swift that can be integrated into your iOS App.
+This will allow you to message your users via receive push notificaitons from Klaviyo.
+In addition you will be able to take advanatage of Klavaiyo's identificaiton and event tracking funtionality.
+Once integrated your marketing will be able to better understand your app users needs and send them timely messages via APNS.

 ## Installation Options